harshitsingh281125-stack/DevLinks/README.md

 - `/public/collections/:slug`

 Only collections marked `is_public = true` and their linked bookmarks are visible on public pages.
+Public pages display the author's profile card (avatar, name, bio, location, and social links) sourced from the owner's profile.

+### 5. Profile

+Users can set up a public profile at `/profile`:

+- Display name, bio, location
+- Website, GitHub, Twitter/X, LinkedIn
+- Avatar (uploaded to Supabase Storage)

+Profile setup is optional and skippable.
+A banner on the dashboard prompts first-time users.

+### 6. Export

+Bookmarks can be exported from the dashboard collection header as JSON or Markdown — per collection or all bookmarks at once.

 ## Current status

-This project has completed backlog tasks `1-34` from [tasks.md](./tasks.md).

 Implemented:

-- frontend app shell and landing page
+- Frontend app shell and landing page
 - Supabase auth/session bootstrap
-- profile sync after first sign-in
+- Profile sync after first sign-in
+- Editable user profile with avatar upload (`/profile`)
-- collection CRUD
+- Collection CRUD
-- bookmark CRUD
+- Bookmark CRUD
-- metadata preview endpoint
+- Metadata preview endpoint
-- deterministic tagging/resource classification
+- Deterministic tagging/resource classification
-- duplicate detection
+- Duplicate detection
-- full-text search and filters
+- Full-text search and filters
-- public collection pages
+- Public collection pages with author profile card
 - SEO helpers for public pages
-- analytics events
+- Analytics events
-- demo seed data for 3 launch-ready public collections
+- Demo seed data for 3 launch-ready public collections
+- Bookmark export (JSON + Markdown, per-collection and all)
+- About and Privacy pages

 Not completed yet:

-- production deployment verification
+- Production deployment verification
-- final MVP QA/security pass
+- Final MVP QA/security pass

 ## Demo public collections